milindsingh98/Face-Recognition-Flask-App/README.md

 ![Alt text](prediction.jpg?raw=true "Prediction Results")

-The Facial Regognition Flask App to identify gender from images and videos using Machine Learning model to classify the images, between Male and Female.
+The Facial Recognition Flask App to identify gender from images and videos using Machine Learning model to classify the images, between Male and Female.
 The project uses SVM, Numpy, Pandas , Matplotlib , PIL , CV2 , Sci-kit Learn.

 The dependecies can be downloaded as follows-